Skip to main content

 Viewing your body as a dynamic system, constantly adapting to its environment and your inputs, is the first step toward understanding this process.
 Your endocrine system, the collection of glands that produce hormones, is the master regulator of this adaptation.
 Hormones are chemical messengers that travel through your bloodstream, instructing tissues and organs on what to do.

 They govern your metabolism, your mood, your energy levels, your sleep cycles, and your response to stress.
 When you implement a lifestyle change, you are sending a new set of signals to this system.
-Testing your is the method by which you can listen to the response.
+Testing your hormone levels is the method by which you can listen to the response.

 Establishing a comprehensive baseline through initial testing is the foundational step for measuring the impact of any future lifestyle modifications.